 - a wavy or rippling effect to the way the carpeting looks

-- shedding of fibers
+- shedding of fibres

 Nowadays this is one of the most popular flooring choices and can be found in new condo and apartment buildings.

-Now to the answer to your question!
+Now the answer to your question!

 The answer, for the most part, is, NO (depending on how much water has affected the floor of course)

-If enough water has spilled on your floor it will begin to seep through the joints and through the edges of the walls, and thus getting underneath the flooring.
+If enough water has spilt on your floor it will begin to seep through the joints and through the edges of the walls, and thus getting underneath the flooring.
 If water has gotten underneath the flooring then it will likely not be restorable.

-The water beneath will soak into the flooring material and you will start to see surface damage such as cupping. (insert image of cupping)
+The water beneath will soak into the flooring material and you will start to see surface damage such as cupping.

 There is little even a professional restorer can do to restore these flooring types, mainly due to the vapour barrier beneath the flooring, as no drying method would be effective on it.